Designer Halloween Pumpkins

 But that's okay with Villifane; on the limited season for this medium, the artist remarks "It's kind of like that holiday dessert that you only have once a year.
 Your memories of it are really heightened and you become more emotionally attached to it."
 When it's not pumpkin season, the artist sculpts wax prototypes of action figures for clients such as DC Comics.

-A New York City native, Villafane graduated from the School of Visual Arts in 1991.
+A New York City native, Villafane graduated from the School of Visual Arts.
 The sculptor began experimenting with pumpkins as a school teacher in Michigan.
 Parents loved them, and so did local restaurants.

-Before long, Villafane became a niche celebrity, and, in 2007, he was invited to the Food Network's Challenge Show: Outrageous Pumpkins.
-He won the Grand Prize and he has been successfully defending his title in the years since.
+Before long, Villafane became a niche celebrity, and was invited to the Food Network's Challenge Show: Outrageous Pumpkins.
+He won the Grand Prize and has successfully defending his title in the years since.
 His pumpkins have also decorated the President's Quarters in the White House.

 World-renowned in the field of culinary art, Ray Duey approaches his fruits and vegetables with the eye of a floral designer, and the hand of an engraver.
 Floral motifs and intricate line-work are his signature designs, and his portfolio includes more complicated commissions—he once recreated The Last Supper from five watermelons.

 Shawn Feeney has carved himself a particularly niche design field: resurrecting dead musicians in pumpkins.
-The memorial series includes Ronnie James Dio (2010), Michael Jackson (2009), and German composer Karlheinz Stockhausen (2008), who Feeney calls "the godfather of electronic music."
+The memorial series includes Ronnie James Dio, Michael Jackson, and German composer Karlheinz Stockhausen, who Feeney calls "the godfather of electronic music."
 And the artist should know; he studied music at Harvard University, the MIT Media Lab Europe, and the University of Auckland in New Zealand, focusing on "sound sculpture" in a Master of Fine Arts program.

-Feeney is currently featured as a pumpkin carver for the Food Network mini-series Halloween Wars, where he whittles his team victorious.
-This year, he is also carving pumpkins at the White House, alongside some of the nation's most accomplished culinary artists.
+Feeney has been featured as a pumpkin carver for the Food Network mini-series Halloween Wars, where he whittled his team victorious.
+He has also carved pumpkins at the White House, alongside some of the nation's most accomplished culinary artists.

 Shawn Feeney's talent for capturing the psychological depth of a pumpkin's character may owe a depth of gratitude to a job he held several years ago, as a Forensic Artist for a the Long Island Police Department.
 He spent two years drawing "thieves, kidnappers, and other criminal suspects while interviewing crime witnesses."
 As many artists will agree, experience often becomes the art, and Feeney's pumpkins do look poised for Halloween antics.